keyestudio/KS3020-KS3020F-Keyestudio-Raspberry-Pi-Pico-Ultimate-Starter-Kit-Raspberry-Pi/2. Raspberry Pi System/Python_Tutorial/Project 33：Keypad Door.md

 1.  **Introduction**

-    In common digital button sensors, one button uses an IO port .
+In common digital button sensors, one button uses an IO port.
 However, sometimes it will occupy several IO ports when we need a lot of buttons .
 In order to save the use of IO ports, we are supposed to make a plurality of buttons into a matrix type, through the control of lines to achieve less IO port control the multiple buttons.
 In this project, we will learn a Raspberry Pi Pico and a 4\*4 membrane matrix keyboard control a servo and a buzzer.

 2.  **Components Required**

 <table>